twcclegg/libphonenumber-csharp/csharp/README.txt

 - Check all Equals call sites

-- PhoneNumberOfflineGeocoder always return country English names as I have found no way to get localized name in .Net.

-- PhoneNumberOfflineGeocoder may raise InvalidArgException() for some inputs as .Net does not support all current country codes in RegionInfo constructor.
-For instance RegionType("BS") for Bahamas fails for me.

 - Phone numbers metadata is read from XML files and not protocol buffers one.
 I could not make it work using protobuf-csharp library.
 On the other hand, it makes one less dependency.